ansxnlee/pokemart/README.md

 ## pokemart

-Backend for [pokeweb](https://github.com/ansxnlee/pokeweb), an educational implementation for a mock E-commerce web app.
+Backend for [pokeweb](https://github.com/ansxnlee/pokeweb), an implementation for a mock E-commerce web app.

 ## Technologies used